 The Library collects contemporary games and interactive media to support teaching and research across a variety of disciplines.
 The scope of this collection is shaped by available platforms and operating systems.
 A companion collection of vintage titles is housed in the Archives and Research Collections.

 The Library selects a representative cross-section of popular and classic reading material in a variety of genres for the leisure reading collection.
 Selection criteria include demand for the title, the quality of the writing and the production, the reputation of the author and the publisher, and the title’s critical reception.
 Donations to the leisure reading collection fall under the Library’s Gifts Policy and the Library reserves the right to decide on the retention, use and discardment.

 The Centre provides adaptive technology and a quiet environment for persons with disabilities.
 The Centre does not collect material on the subject area of disability.

 The Library welcomes gifts in kind which support teaching and research in the University.
 All gifts must meet the guidelines of the Library collection policy and subject profiles and be in good physical condition.
 The Library retains the right to accept or reject gifts in kind.
 The Library maintains the right to dispose of unwanted gifts in the most appropriate manner.
-Materials not selected for the collection may be put in the Circle of Friends Book Sale.
-Proceeds from the book sale are used to support student bursaries and the Library Endowment Fund.

 Archives and Research Collections contains print and manuscript materials which, because of age, format, content and value, need to be preserved or kept apart from the general collection.
 The use of these materials is carefully supervised, with their protection being a prime concern.The collections consist of rare books, journals, modern poetry, Library Archives, Carleton University Historical Collection and research collections such as the Novosti and Batchinsky collections.